dansiup44/StopLGBT/README.md

-# StopLGBT
+#StopLGBT
-Wbsite to stop LGBT in Ukraine
+Website to stop LGBT in Ukraine
+Stop LGBT!